yodrew/darkroomretreat/manuscript/introduction.md

         - time
 - support
     - hygiene is the basis on which sick people can help each other without making things worse
-    - our problem is collective and is solved with increasing degrees of cooperation
+    - our problem is collective and is solved with increasing degrees of cooperation as we become more capable of it

 Meet these requirements by reading this book, preparing for a retreat, and retreating.
 Your first retreats are just warm-ups.
 You will get better at it.